ak-tr/bins/README.md

 I was originally inspired to create this project when I saw the ["dojo-recursive-bins"](https://github.com/node-dojo/dojo-recursive-bins/) implementation leveraging Blender's Geometry Nodes.
 You can learn more about that [here](https://nodedojo.gumroad.com/l/dojobin?layout=profile).

-This project does not generate the bins in the same way as the project specified above.
-This was the easiest way I could get an implementation of this - I will look into improving this in the future.
-However, I do think the way that it generates currently could be more useable in the real world.

 ## Demo

 ![](https://github.com/ak-tr/bins/assets/62529128/a9e736de-aa7c-4acb-81e7-b61512493599)